+- ☐ Click the Travel Modes Tab at the top

+- □ Name the first Travel Mode

+Distance_Mode.
+To rename, hit the options

-Name the first Travel Mode Distance_Mode.
-Set the Type to Automobile, the Impedance to miles (Miles), the Time Attribute to T_Time (Minutes), the Distance Attribute to miles (Miles), and make sure U-Turns at Junctions is set to Allowed.
+button and rename.
+Set the Type to

+Driving, the Impedance to miles (Miles),

+the Time Attribute to T_Time (Minutes),

+the Distance Attribute to miles (Miles), and make sure U-Turns is set to All.
 This should be the default Travel Mode.

 Create a second travel mode.
-Click the Add button next to Travel Mode.
+Click the Options button in the top right corner and select New.
 Name the second Travel Mode Time_Mode.
-Set the Type to Automobile, the Impedance to T_Time (Minutes), the Time Attribute to T_Time (Minutes), the Distance Attribute to miles (Miles), and make sure U-Turns at Junctions is set to Allowed.
+Set the Type to Driving, the Impedance to T_Time (Minutes), the Time Attribute to T_Time (Minutes), the Distance Attribute to miles (Miles), and make sure U-Turns is set to All.
 This should not be the default Travel Mode.